juamms/bfi/README.md

 * Consecutive `>`, `<`, `+`, `-` tokens are bundled together as a single instruction to the virtual machine (e.g. `>>>>` becomes `MoveRight(4)`);
 * When the interpreter finds the token sequence `[-]`, it substitutes that loop (which can have at most 255 iterations) to a single `Clear` instruction;

-As a reference, here's a few numbers when running some example programs unoptimised vs optimised with the `time` command:
+As a reference, here's a few numbers when running some example programs unoptimised vs optimised with the `time` command on a mid-2014 MacBook Pro:

 Program | Execution Time (u) | Execution Time (o) | Instructions (u) | Instructions (o)
 ------------ | ------------- | ------------ | ------------- | -------------